🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur.

 1. Put the 220 work bag into the wash can - this is the bag that holds the material during the wash.

 2. Inside of the wash bag, create an ice and material layer cake.
 First put ice on the bottom of the bag then material, then more ice.
 No need for a thick layer, use just enough to cover the material.
 Then put a nice layer on the top to create an ice cap.
+You can also wash the hash without the work bag, directly inside the bucket.
+Then pour the mixture through the work bag to filter out the material before continuing to pour through the smaller micron filters.

 3. Pour the cold ice water from you other bucket slowly over the ice cap allowing the can to fill